‘No guitars in sight’ at R&B-heavy Grammys

 Is the era of the guitar finally over?
 For years, the Grammy Awards have been criticised for sidelining diverse artists in hip hop and rap music.
 Last night, however, the tables were turned.

 But at last night’s ceremony, things had changed.
-Jay-Z had been nominated more than any other artist, followed by rapper Kendrick Lamar.
-R&B singer Bruno Mars won the most awards, including album and song of the year.
-In fact, there was “an almost total absence of rock music from the major categories,” noted The Guardian.
+Rappers Jay-Z and Kendrick Lamar were nominated for the most awards, and the main categories were dominated by hip hop.
+In fact, there was “an almost total absence of rock,” noted The Guardian.

 NPR went further: “Where are the guitars?” it asked.
 It was not just rock — “guitar-driven pop” and country were also missing.

-The awards are “a true reflection of the culture and where music is today,” the Recordings Academy president Neil Portnow said in the run-up to the ceremony.
-So does that mean the age of the guitar is over?
+The head of the Recordings Academy, which decides the awards, said this year’s nominees were “a true reflection of the culture and where music is today.”
+Does that mean the age of the guitar is over?

-Yet according to The Washington Post, in the last decade electric guitar sales have plummeted by a third in the USA.
-In an article published last June, it blamed the “slow, secret death” of guitars on the lack of “guitar heroes” of yesteryear, such as Eric Clapton and Jimi Hendrix.
-According to one guitar teacher, the most recent star to inspire young people to learn is Taylor Swift — and even she has now abandoned her country sound.
+Yet according to the Washington Post, in the last decade electric guitar sales have plummeted by a third.
+It blamed the “slow, secret death” of guitars on the lack of “guitar heroes” inspiring young people to learn.

 Has a new, stringless era begun?